 2. Seek out mentors in the firm to help you guide your career

-Aim to build a fan base of partners, not just one ‘all-powerful’ mentor.
-At the end of the day the more partners who know you and think well of you, the better.
+If you have any questions you can’t ask “out loud” you should seek out mentors to help you answer them.
+They will hopefully share great advice on how they got noticed for the right reasons which will be invaluable.
+If you want to get promoted ahead of your peers, you should be aiming to build a fan base of partners, not just one ‘all-powerful’ mentor.
+The more partners who know you and think well of you, the better.
 You can do this in a number of ways.
-For example, build up a buddy network of peers who you call on to help for technical queries.
+For example, you could build up a buddy network of peers who you call on to help for technical queries.
 Then make sure (if feasibly possible) that when you have a query that you physically go over and see them.
 This will get you noticed outside of your own department & ‘bubble’.

 3. Continually ask for feedback from people you work with